baptistparty/blog/_posts/2021-09-06-Vaccines-and-Religious-Liberty-One.md

 But this is not an argument; this is Bulverism.[^1]

 I'm vaccinated.
-I’m a cancer survivor; “natural is best” isn't my guide to life.
-I was scientifically poisoned in the ’90s, to great effect.
-I’m incredibly glad for the common grace of scientists and officials who have produced the temporary defense against COVID-19 in record time.
+I’m a cancer survivor.
+I was scientifically poisoned in the ’90s, to great effect; “natural is best” isn't my guide to life or medicine.
+So I’m glad for the common grace of scientists and officials who have produced a temporary defense against COVID-19 in record time.
 And, on balance, it seems to me that the vaccines will save enough lives to justify the risks.
 “Pretty healthy” people are dying from COVID.
-Most of you should take reasonable, ethical precautions to avoid death.
+Most people should take reasonable, ethical precautions to avoid death.

 But while I share the ‘mainstream’ evangelical conclusion, it’s wrong to suggest all the other Evangelicals are liars and loons.

-And that third claim is particularly dangerous, because it isn’t limited to COVID.
+And that third claim is particularly dangerous.
+It isn’t limited to COVID.
 Rather than view “religious liberty” as a Christian obligation to fellow humans, it sees “real religious liberty” as a chip in our negotiations with the State.
 It is the religious liberty you’d use to retain influence in a coalition government, not the principled religious liberty of early Baptists.

 ## Vaccine Ethics are a balancing test, not a switch